oliviermbida/rtos_beyond_preemption/README.md

 This is a perfect example of needing to understand `atomicity`.
 Here we have an atomic function designed to address a memory management issue in the kernel's address space with 32-bit architecture but makes it `non-preemptible`.
 Even though it will be for `optimised system performance` that you will use this function.

+Using this approach of looking inside the PREEMPT_RT patches is the recommended way to optimise your kernel.
+You need to understand what these patches do so that you can `cherry pick` which ones work for your project because the `Real-Time` need of every project is different.
+It is not a `fit-all` approach therefore the folder below contains individual patches which are optimised for the Nvidia embedded platform.
+A lot of them are from the `PREEMPT_RT` patches but they are listed individually so that we can learn what each do to the kernel.
+The rest are optimised patches for the Nvidia embedded platform mostly taken from fixing bugs which the mainline patches don't have.

+	optimised_rt\

+The process of `optimising system performance` is all about `cherry picking` what is best for the specific project.
+This can go beyond what is refered to as `tuning` because that can mostly focus on changing `paramaters` or configuration settings.